 How a Recent Study will Help Shape the Haircare Choices for People with Textured Hair

-Haircare is one of the fastest-growing categories in beauty with growth the U.S. partly driven by the healthy living movement.
-As consumers are becoming more health-conscious, they are looking for products that are better for them.
+Haircare is one of the fastest-growing categories in beauty with growth in the United States.
+It's partly driven by the healthy living movement, as consumers are becoming more health-conscious and looking for products that are better for them.
 According to Strategic Solutions International, a Chicago-based boutique business development consultancy, consumers are looking to embrace their natural hair.
 In addition, they are reducing the usage of certain hair care products that are associated with the heavy use of chemicals or other ingredients perceived to be harmful.

 Strategic Solutions International’s Founder & CEO Romina Brown is a respected strategic consultant with more than twenty years of sales, marketing, category management, and general business management experience across beauty and luxury markets.
 She believes that shifting demographics to a higher population of consumers with textured hair, one which typically requires increased consumption of products for daily styling, is also contributing to category increases.

 In a recent beauty industry report called The Texture Continuum, Brown prepared a universal segmentation based primarily on hair texture in an effort to demonstrate market potential based on texture.
 The ultimate aim was to illuminate opportunities that haircare brands may be missing.

 “We believe the inflection point is at the intersection of texture and culture.
 Manufacturers will eventually need to strategically respond to this change in the business environment or face deterioration,” said Brown.